noobsystems/evidences/README.md

     <tr>
         <td>
             If the fingerprint is not already present on an item (like a weapon), it must be transferred to a <code>fingerprint_taken</code> in order to continue <a href="#fingerprint-and-dna-app">working with it</a>.
-            Therefore, the evidence has to be collected by targetting on it or its holder (this requires a <code>fingerprint_brush</code>) before it gets destroyed by another player, rain or after a period of time.
+            Therefore, the evidence has to be collected by targetting on it or its holder (this requires a <code>fingerprint_brush</code>) before it gets destroyed by another player.
             <br>
             <p align="center">
                 <img src="/.github/setup/images/fingerprint_taken.png">